openai/rosbridge/README.md

 # rosbridge
+**Warning: abandoned in Oct 2016, when we changed to a different system.
+It might be a good starting point for using a Fetch robot from Gym, but nobody at OpenAI is maintaining it**

 A service implementing a bridge from Gym to ROS robots.
 Currently supports the [Fetch Research Robot](http://docs.fetchrobotics.com/)

  - Runs as a [ROS](http://www.ros.org) node (ie, start it with `roslaunch rosbridge fetch_proxy.launch`.